FaalFlew/Avkrysset/README.md

-### ❗ Some of the features have yet to be published on the public github repo and the official application website has yet to be updated with some of the described features.
+### Live version can be found at https://avkrysset.no The application is hosted on Azure with cold starts.

 # Task & Schedule Management Platform